Omar-p/learning-notes/aws/aws.md

 - careful with projection (KEY_ONLY, INCLUDE, ALL)
   - Queries on attributes not in the index are slow.
 - Use GSIs as default, LSI only when strong consistency is required.
-- Use index for alternative access patterns.
+- Use index for alternative access patterns, different teams looking for different attributes.

 ### DynamoDB Streams